Go to the main content section Anchor point

 • Check your equipment thoroughly.

-• Warm-ups and life vest or anti-coldness suits are necessary.
+• Warm -ups and wearing a life vest or anti -coldness suit are necessary.

 • Organize a mutual assistance group.

-• Observe the area as you get to an unfamiliar location and ask people presentfor suggestions.
+• Observe the area when you arrive at an unfamiliar location and ask people present for suggestions.

-• Surfing requires big waves and regular life saving equipment is not suitable for it.
-Professional life saving equipment for surfing should be bought and installed such as wave-breaking boats.
+• Surfing requires big waves , and regular life -saving equipment is not suitable for it.
+Professional life - saving equipment for surfing, such as wave -breaking boats, should be bought and installed.

-• In case pulled by the waves out to sea, lie on the surfboard and slide out of the wave zone by paddling with the tide.
+• In case you are pulled by the waves out to sea, lie on the surfboard and slide out of the wave zone by paddling with the tide.

 • A surfing rule is one wave for one surfer.
-Wait for the next wave when there is someone ahead of you when both of you are in the same zone.
+Wait for the next wave if there is someone ahead of you when both of you are in the same zone.

 • Watch both your back and front.
-When you find surfers coming right at you, dive in the water immediately.
+When you find surfers coming right at you, dive into the water immediately.

 Water Motorcycle

-• Wear life vest and helmet for safety.
+• Wear a life vest and helmet for safety.

-• No activity in danger zones.
+• Avoid activity in danger zones.
 Watch out for your surroundings and remove any dangerous items in sight.

 • Be alert to surrounding conditions and avoid hitting people.